Jefferson salamander: Habitat

 The secretive adults tend to hide under stones or logs, or in leaf litter and other underbrush in deciduous forests during damp conditions.
 They are usually not found in conifer forests, likely due to the dryness and prickliness of some pine and spruce needles, which may injure amphibians with their thin skins.
-They are found burrowed underground for most of the year during dry or freezing conditions.
+They are found burrowing underground for most of the year during dry or freezing conditions.
 They must get below the frost line (about 18 inches) in order to survive winter conditions in northern latitudes.
 They often burrow in rich sandy soils found in upland deciduous forests or sometimes in older-growth damp hemlock forests.

 Because breeding sites are usually close to the over-wintering burrows, migration to their breeding area is quick, and usually occurs during or immediately after a heavy rainfall.
 The breeding sites they choose are fishless ponds and vernal pools, filled with spring snow meltwater in northern latitudes.
 Some breeding ponds may be hundreds of yards (meters) away from their forest home in fragmented landscapes.

 Jefferson salamanders are one of the first amphibians to emerge in springtime at the northern edge of their range in southern Ontario where they are seen "snowshoeing" across the still frozen understory of the forest to reach partially melted breeding ponds.
 Males migrate first with females following shortly thereafter.
 These salamanders have small pores on their heads which exude a whitish liquid when they are handled, suggesting that they may leave a scent trail during migration, Ambystoma jeffersonianum is often found in the same habitat as the spotted salamander.